Yuzheng Wang (王煜正)

 Hobby

-Yuzheng Wang studied violin with his mother since childhood.
-At the age of ten, he studied violin with Prof. Zhinuo Ding, of the Shanghai Conservatory of Music, for a total of twelve years.
-He has participated in the Shanghai Conservatory of Music's extracurricular string orchestra for elementary school students and children's choir, and was once the concertmaster of the Central University of Finance and Economics Symphony Orchestra.
-He is now the principal second violin of the University of Chicago Chamber Orchestra.
+Yuzheng Wang began studying violin with his mother in his childhood.
+At the age of ten, he started studying with Prof. Zhinuo Ding, of the Shanghai Conservatory of Music, for twelve years.
+He was a member of the Shanghai Conservatory of Music's extracurricular string orchestra for elementary school students and children's choir.
+Later, he served as the concertmaster of the CUEF Symphony Orchestra, and the principal second violin of the UChicago Chamber Orchestra.
+Now he is a member of the UChicago Symphony Orchestra.

 Contact Information